awsdocs/amazon-rds-user-guide/doc_source/CHAP_MySQL.md

 An SSL certificate created by Amazon RDS is the trusted root entity and should work in most cases but might fail if your application does not accept certificate chains\.
 If your application does not accept certificate chains, you might need to use an intermediate certificate to connect to your region\.
 For example, you must use an intermediate certificate to connect to the AWS GovCloud \(US\) region using SSL\.
 For a list of regional intermediate certificates that you can download, see [Intermediate Certificates](UsingWithRDS.SSL.md#UsingWithRDS.SSL.IntermediateCertificates)\.

+MySQL uses yaSSL for secure connections in the following versions:

++ MySQL version 5\.7\.19 and earlier

++ MySQL version 5\.6\.37 and earlier

++ MySQL version 5\.5\.57 and earlier

+MySQL uses OpenSSL for secure connections in the following versions:

++ MySQL version 5\.7\.21 and later

++ MySQL version 5\.6\.39 and later

++ MySQL version 5\.5\.59 and later

 To encrypt connections using the default `mysql` client, launch the mysql client using the `--ssl-ca parameter` to reference the public key, for example:

 For MySQL 5\.7 and later: